jerryendrina/535Practice/README.md

+Below are the links to the application and the 4-minute video presentation:

 # [Covid-19 Forecasting Application](https://share.streamlit.io/jerryendrina/535project/main/app.py)
-(Click the link/title above to access the application from share.streamlit.io.)

 This application aims to package what I learned from my Python class including those from my readings and from watching instructional videos.